Christianib003/christian-iradukunda_rl_summative/docs/env_spec.md

 - **UNLOAD (5)**
   - If the truck is at the depot cell:
     - `truck_load` is reset to 0 (all collected waste is unloaded),
-    - No additional reward (or a small positive reward) is given directly; the main benefit is freeing capacity for future collections.
+    - Optional small reward; main benefit is freeing capacity.
   - If the truck is not at the depot:
     - No effect on `truck_load`,
     - A small penalty is applied for invalid unload attempts.